KabirSamsi/franz/README.md

 };
 ```

-`args` should contain names which can be either integer arguments.
+`args` should contain names which can be either boolean or integer arguments.
 These can be used to specify details of the _rhythm sequence_.

 A rhythm sequence can consist of beat values (`ts, sx, et, qt, hf, wh`) suffixed optionally with dots, which function the same way as dots in standard sheet music do. `hf` functions as a half note (two beats in common time) while `hf.` functions as a dotted-half note (three beats in common time).
 As so, a simple example to outline the rhythm of the opening to Beethoven's 5th symphony might be: